-The Charter School has adopted Financial Accounting Standards Board ASC No. 958-605-25 (formerly SFAS No. 116), Accounting for Contributions Received and Contributions Made.
+The Charter School has adopted Financial Accounting Standards Board ASC No. 958-605-25, Accounting for Contributions Received and Contributions Made.
 As such, contributions are recognized as revenue when they are received or unconditionally pledged.

 All contributions are available for unrestricted use unless specifically restricted by the donor.
 Contributions and promises to give with donor imposed conditions are recognized as unrestricted support when the conditions on which they depend are substantially met.
 Contributions and promises to give with donor imposed restrictions are reported as temporarily restricted support.
 Unconditional promises to give due in the next year are recorded at their net realizable value.
+An allowance for uncollectible contributions receivable is provided based upon management's judgement, including such factors as prior collection history and type of contribution.